VandyApps/code-golf-2017-spring/README.md

 y = mx + b
 ```
 * Truncate (not round!) your answer to three (3) decimal places.
-* Do not include a leading zero before the decimal for a number between 0 and 1 (i.e. .456, not 0.456)
 * Include a negative sign (-) in front if necessary.

 #### 5) Prime XML (from Google)